The best local moving companies in Colorado

 - State licensing: Individuals and companies engaging in for-profit local and intrastate moving within the Sunshine State must register each year with the Department of Agriculture and Consumer Services – Division of Consumer Services.
 Make sure your moving company has the right licenses before you book with them.

-- Moving permits: You don’t need a moving permit in Florida, but it’s smart to check local parking regulations before moving day.
+- Moving permits: No moving permit is required in Florida, but be sure to check local parking regulations before your move.

-- Mover's insurance: Federal law requires interstate moving companies to provide you with basic insurance, called “released value protection,” for free.
+- Mover’s insurance: By law, interstate moving companies are required to provide basic insurance coverage, known as “released value protection,” at no extra cost.
 Released Value Protection stands out as a cost-effective choice, provided by movers at no extra expense, although it comes with limited coverage.
-In this option, the mover's liability is capped at 60 cents per pound per article.
+In this option, the mover’s liability is capped at 60 cents per pound per article.
 To ensure comprehensive coverage matching the full value of your items, consult with your chosen moving company about alternative options or explore third-party insurance providers.
 Secure the best protection for your belongings during the move with these tailored coverage choices.

 - Moving checklist: Keep your move stress-free with our handy moving checklist.
 It’s the easiest way to make sure nothing gets overlooked.